 Late Pickup and Delivery

-A good carrier will alert the shipper to the delay, provide the shipper with the location of the truck and its latest ETA, as well as provide a reason for the delay; OS&D, Driver Illness, Weather, etc. They will then provide a list of all the options that are available to the shipper in order to deliver the freight as soon as logistically possible.
-A bad carrier will do none of these things and will continue to operate consistently behind schedule until the issue is directly addressed to them by the shipper.
-A good carrier will identify that they are struggling with on-time pickups/deliveries on a given lane and address this issue internally and with the shipper in order to offer the best service and communication they can provide.
+A good carrier will alert the shipper to any delay they are facing, provide the shipper with the location of the truck and its latest ETA, as well as provide a reason for the delay; OS&D, driver illness, inclement weather, etc. From there, they will provide a list of all the options that are available to the shipper in order to deliver the freight as soon as logistically possible.
+A bad carrier will do none of these things.
+In fact, they will continue to operate behind schedule until the issue is directly addressed by the shipper.
+By then, the damage is usually already done and possibly irreversible.

 A shipper can determine a bad carrier from a good one based simply on the excuses they offer as justification for their poor service or terrible rates.
 A bad carrier always has an excuse for why the truck is late or didn’t pick up/deliver entirely.
 No matter the time of year, there is always something that can delay a truck, and shippers have heard every excuse in the book.

 It should go without saying that a good carrier delivers loads on time, but more importantly, in one piece.
 Claims are, quite simply, ridiculously messy, potentially dangerous, legally confusing, super expensive, and bad carriers are consistently involved in them.

 The polar vortex of 2014 stuck the city of Chicago hard enough to temporarily cripple the nation’s largest and busiest intermodal hub.
 Nearly every carrier in the region was hampered by record-breaking cold and incredible amounts of snow.
-Millions of pounds of freight were stuck, buried or lost in the confusion that followed.
+Millions of pounds of freight were stuck, buried, or lost in the confusion that followed.
 In this situation, the good carriers were evident when compared to the bad.

 Commitment to Capacity